vuejs/docs/src/guide/introduction.md

 Vue.createApp(Counter).mount('#counter')
 ```

 We have already created our very first Vue app!
 This looks pretty similar to rendering a string template, but Vue has done a lot of work under the hood.
-The data and the DOM are now linked, and everything is now **reactive**.
+The data and the DOM are now linked, and everything is now <b>reactive</b>.
 How do we know?
 Take a look at the example below where `counter` property increments every second and you will see how rendered DOM changes:

 ```js{8-10}
 const CounterApp = {